stjudecloud/rfcs/README.md

 [![Build Status](https://travis-ci.org/stjudecloud/rfcs.svg?branch=master)](https://travis-ci.org/stjudecloud/rfcs) [![Join the chat at https://gitter.im/stjudecloud/rfcs](https://badges.gitter.im/stjudecloud/rfcs.svg)](https://gitter.im/stjudecloud/rfcs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This repository contains all Request for Comment documents (or [rfcs][rfcs]) for the St. Jude Cloud project.
-Currently, the scope for what warrants an RFC on the St. Jude Cloud project is primarily focused on changes to the genomic analysis workflows.
-However, we may expand this scope to other areas over time as we work towards being as transparent as possible.
+This repository contains all Request for Comments (or [rfcs][rfcs]) for the St. Jude Cloud project.
+Currently, RFCs on the St. Jude Cloud project are focused on outlining changes to the genomic analysis pipelines.
+However, we may expand to other areas over time.

-## Contributing
+## Process and Evaluation

-First, we should note that the initiator of an RFC for the St. Jude Cloud project is currently limited to members of the St. Jude Cloud team.
-If you have an idea you would like us to consider (or if you would like to propose your own RFC, please [contact us][contact] before investing a large amount of time in your proposal).
+First, the initiation of an RFC for for the St. Jude Cloud project is currently limited to members of the St. Jude Cloud team.
+If you are a member of our community and have an idea you would like us to consider (or if you would like to propose your own RFC), please [contact us][contact] before investing a large amount of time in your proposal.

-The process for RFCs is relatively immature at the current time and is subject to change.
-The current lifecycle of an RFC on this project is as follows:
+### Overview

+All RFCs go through a three-stage process from draft to adoption:

+1. An initial draft is constructed by the author and discussed internally with members of the core St. Jude Cloud team.
+   * Titles of pull requests in this phase are typical prefixed with `[WIP]` and should not be considered mature enough to accept comments from the community.
+   * The amount of time the RFC spends in this state is variable depending on the scope of the proposal.
+2. The RFC opens for discussion from users and stakeholders within the St. Jude community.
+   * The beginning of this phase will be indicated by a comment on the pull request from the author.
+   * The RFC will remain in this phase for **1 week**.
+3. The RFC opens for discussion from the broader community.
+   * The beginning of this phase will be indicated by a comment on the pull request from the author.
+   * The RFC will remain in this phase for **2 weeks**.

+Each phase of the process brings about further fleshing out of details and hardening of the proposal.

+### Evaluation and acceptance

+RFCs must have majority support within the St. Jude Cloud team before being adopted.
+In practice, most RFCs already have a significant amount of internal support before being drafted, so the rejection of an RFC will be exceedingly rare.
+The intent of making these discussions is mostly geared towards gaining feedback from the community.

+We welcome all ideas and concerns as we seek to understand how the needs of the genomics community evolve over time.
+Our ultimate goal is to make informed decisions that will benefit the majority of our users.
+That said, the project's direction is not driven strictly by community consensus and ultimately will be decided by the St. Jude Cloud team based on our best judgement.

+### Creating a proposal

-1. Proposal of the RFC using a pull request on this repo.
+1. Create an initial draft of the RFC by creating a pull request on this repo.
    * Create a branch on this repo with the form `<username>/<featurename>`.
    * On that branch, copy the `0000-template.md` file to the `text/` folder and replace "template" with an appropriate feature name (e.g. `text/rnaseq-workflow-v2`).
    * If necessary, you can create a folder at `resources/<filename.md>/` to hold any images or supporting materials (e.g. `resources/0000-rnaseq-workflow-v2.0/`)